 You have several options at your disposal to install an older version of an add-on.
 The first option is presented on the add-on's page over at Mozilla.
 Just visit any add-on page on the Mozilla Add-ons repository.

-Load the page in Firefox and scroll all the way down until you reach Version Information near the bottom of the screen.
-Click on the link to expand the selection.
-Locate See complete version history there and click on it.
+Load the page in Firefox and scroll all the way down until you reach Version History located in the sidebar.
+Click on the "see all versions" link there to open a new page that lists all available versions of the selected add-on.

 This opens a new page where the majority of previous add-on releases are listed.
 Make sure you read the "be careful" section at the top to understand the risks.